lightly-io/workshop-sustainable-productivity/README.md

 # Workshop: Sustainable Productivity
-This workshop aims to increase focus and decrease stress in a tech company.
-We look closer at mindfulness and meditation as tools for reaching that goal, and also learn how stress affects the body and your working capacity.
+This workshop aims to increase output and decrease stress in a tech company.

+Topics covered: neuroscience, flow, meditation, distractions, collaboration, evolutionary theory, stress management methods.

 After you've completed the workshop, I recommend moving on to the 8-week course.
 You can find it here on GitHub: https://github.com/lightly-io/team-awareness-training